intersystems-dach/ownobjectscriptextension/README.md

 * `Add Method Description Template`: Adds a description template to your Method or ClassMethod.
 See [here](https://github.com/phil1436/ownobjectscriptextension#add-method-description-template) for more information.
 * `Add Inline Comments`: Adds a comment in the current Method every specified count of lines without any comment (Default is every 5 lines).
+* `Edit Method Description Template`: Opens the *MethodDescriptionTemplate.json* file so can edit the method template.
+Reload Window after editing.

 ### Own ObjectScript SQL